Meta Policy Switching for Secure UAV Deconfliction in Adversarial Airspace: Introduction

 \subsubsection{Tactical UAV Deconfliction}

-Traditional deconfliction approaches combine trajectory optimization with cost functions that adapt to dynamic environments.
-Rule-based planners such as A* \cite{guan2023autonomous}, Dijkstra’s algorithm \cite{zhang2020trajectory}, and artificial potential fields (APF) \cite{sun2017collision} offer limited adaptability in real time.
-More sophisticated frameworks using model predictive control (MPC) \cite{ji2016path} and mixed-integer linear programming (MILP) \cite{alonso2010collision} improve obstacle avoidance but remain computationally intensive and often limited to 2D environments.

-Reinforcement learning (RL) offers a scalable alternative for 3D tactical deconfliction by optimizing policies over high-dimensional state spaces.
+Reinforcement learning (RL) offers a scalable alternative for tactical deconfliction over existing planning algorithms by optimizing policies over high-dimensional state spaces to train obtain navigation policy against dynamic obstacles.
 However, existing RL-based methods often struggle with generalization under adversarial perturbations.
-To enhance efficiency and safety in 3D navigation, fluid dynamics-based trajectory planning, such as interfered fluid dynamics systems (IFDS) \cite{yao2015uav, yao2015real}, has been used to incorporate UAV kinematics and reduce path cost \cite{celestini2022trajectory}.
+To enhance efficiency and safety against 3D obstacles, techniques such as interfered fluid dynamics systems (IFDS) \cite{yao2015uav, yao2015real}, has been used to incorporate UAV kinematics and reduce path cost \cite{celestini2022trajectory}.
 Recent work integrating IFDS with deep RL has shown improved resilience and adaptability \cite{zhang2021adaptive}.
 Building upon this, our approach enhances RL-based deconfliction by incorporating adaptive policy switching to counter adversarial threats.